Andrew J. O'Conor III House

-The Andrew J. O'Conor III House, also referred to as "Riverbend" and "Buena Vista," is a historic home in the city of Ottawa, Illinois, United States.
-The structure that exists today was originally constructed in 1848 and underwent major remodeling in 1922.
+The Andrew J. O'Conor III House, also referred to as Riverbend and Buena Vista, is a historic home in the city of Ottawa, Illinois, United States.
+The structure that exists today was originally constructed in 1848 and underwent a major remodeling in 1922.
 The house was added to the U.S. National Register of Historic Places in 1993.

 History

 The original house at the site was constructed sometime in the early 1840s by Henry Green, a New Hampshire native who settled in Ottawa around 1834.
 While Green had built three different homes on the site, the Italianate mansion he completed by 1848 is the only structure that still exists.
 Henry Green sold this Italianate mansion to William H.W.
 Cushman in 1848.
 Cushman named the home "Buena Vista," and lived there with his family until he sold it to N.B.
 Bristol in 1869.
 The property changed hands several times, and passed under the ownership of Oliver Cromwell Gray, Hiram Thornton Gilbert, James W. Duncan, and Martha L. Buell.
 Ottawa attorney Andrew J. O'Conor III bought the house and property in 1920.
 The O'Conor's, who renamed the home "Riverbend," completed an extensive renovation of the home in 1923.
 The result was a 5100 sqft house surrounded by a spacious yard with a commanding view of the Fox River.